tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 There are three Azure built-in roles for granting share-level permissions to users and/or groups:

 - **Storage File Data SMB Share Reader**: allows read access in Azure Storage file shares over SMB.

 - **Storage File Data SMB Share Contributor**: allows read, write, and delete access in Azure Storage file shares over SMB.

 - **Storage File Data SMB Share Elevated Contributor**: allows read, write, delete, and modify NTFS permissions in Azure Storage file shares over SMB.

 To access Azure Files resources with identity-based authentication, an identity (a user, group, or service principal) must have the necessary permissions at the share level.
 This process is similar to specifying Windows share permissions, where you specify the type of access that a particular user has to a file share.
 The guidance in this task demonstrates how to assign read, write, or delete permissions for a file share to an identity.

 To simplify administration, create 4 new security groups in Active Directory to manage share permissions.

 1. From a domain joined computer, open **Server Manager**, then navigate to **Tools** to open **Active Directory Users and Computers**.

     ![This image shows how to navigate to Tools to be able to get to Active Directory Users and Computers to create a new group.](images/aduserscomputers.png "Active Directory Users and Computers under Tools")

 2. Under the local domain, select **Builtin** and select **Create a new group in the current container**.

     ![This image shows how to open the window on the domain controller VM server manager and go to the Active Directory users and computers to create a new security group.](images/adgroups.png "Create new groups")

 3. Create the following Active Directory security groups in an OU that is synchronized with Azure AD:

     - **AZF FSLogix Contributor**

         ![This image shows how to create a new group object named AZF FSLogix Contributor.](images/azfcontributor.png "AZF FSLogix Contributor")

     - **AZF FSLogix Elevated Contributor**

         ![This image shows how to create a new group object named AZF FSLogix Elevated Contributor.](images/azfelevcontributor.png "AZF FSLogix Elevated Contributor")

     - **AZF FSLogix Reader**

         ![This image shows how to create a new group object named AZF FSLogix Reader.](images/azfreader.png "AZF FSLogix Reader")

     - **AVD Users**

         ![This image shows how to create a new group object named AVD User.](images/avduser.png "AVD User")

 4. Add the AVD administrative account that you created previously to the group **AZF FSLogix Elevated Contributor**.
 This account will have permissions to modify file share permissions.

     ![This image shows how to find the AVD admin user that you created previously and right-click to add to a group.](images/chooseadmin.png)

 5. Type **AZF FSLogix Elevated Contributor** and select **Check Names** to verify.
 Select **Ok** to save.

     ![This image shows how to add the AZF FSLogix Elevated Contributor group to this user.](images/addadmin.png)

 6. Add the group **AVD Users** to the group **AZF FSLogix Contributor** by going to the Builtin groups, locating AVDUsers and right-click to **Add to a group**.

     ![This shows how you would find the AVD Users group and add it to a group.](images/avduseraddtogroup.png)

     ![This image shows where you enter the FSLogix contributor group and check the name before adding.](images/avduseraddgroup.png)

 7. Add user accounts to the group **AVD Users** by selecting **OrgUsers** and choosing all the users in the list.
 Select all the users and right-click to add them to a group.
 These users will have access to use FSLogix profiles.
-Also be sure to add the **ADAdmin** user to these groups.
+Also be sure to add the **AVD Admin** user to these groups.

     ![This image shows the list of users in the organization, select the users and add them to the AVD Users group.](images/avdaddusers.png "Add users to the AVD users group")

 8. Wait for the new groups to synchronize with Azure AD.
 These groups can be verified by going to **Groups** within **Azure Active Directory** and looking for the names in the list.

     ![This image shows how to where you would verify that the groups that were created on the domain controller have synchronized with Azure AD.](images/newgroups.png)

     With the new security groups available in Azure AD, use the following steps to assign them to your storage account in the Azure portal.
 This will enable you to manage share permissions using AD security groups.

 9. In the Azure portal, in the **Search resources** field, type **storage accounts** and select **Storage accounts** from the list.

     ![This image shows how to, from the Azure portal, search for storage accounts on the search bar.](images/storageaccount.png "Search for storage accounts")